-These experiments were performed using the same model configurations: the T126 (about 100 km) and 28 sigma levels as a downscaling model; 6-hourly snapshots of prognostic variables from NCEP Reanalysis 2 (R2; Kanamitsu et al., 2002) with a resolution of T62 and 28 levels as a lateral forcing; and 10 day integration starting at the beginning of March 1990 using interpolated Reanalysis as initial conditions.
-It is noted that the GSM applied in this study used the Noah land surface model and Relaxed Arakawa-Schubert convection scheme (Moorthi and Suarez, 1992) whereas R2 used the OSU land surface model and Simplified Arakawa-Schubert convection scheme (Pan and Wu, 1994).
+6-hourly snapshots of prognostic variables from NCEP Reanalysis 2 (R2; Kanamitsu et al., 2002) with a resolution of T62 and 28 levels as a lateral forcing; and 10 day integration starting at the beginning of March 1990 using interpolated Reanalysis as initial conditions.
+It should be noted that the GSM land surface process and convective scheme are different from those of R2.
+This study used the Noah land surface model and Relaxed Arakawa-Schubert convection scheme (Moorthi and Suarez, 1992) whereas R2 used the OSU land surface model and Simplified Arakawa-Schubert convection scheme (Pan and Wu, 1994)).